About Neddy Artist Awards

 In 2011, stewardship of the award program was transferred to Cornish College of the Arts, where the program was refreshed and expanded to optimize its potential at an institution of higher learning.
 The first of the two awards continues in the category of Painting; the second is in the category of Open Medium.
 The application process is now an open call to all professional artists in the Puget Sound region.

-Cornish College of the Arts has expanded and deepened the awards program for artists and audiences, with a series of lectures, programs and activities, as well as customized opportunities for awardee-student engagement.
-A strategic partnership with Reel Grrls Productions provides archival artist interviews, and connects Cornish and the Neddy Awards to the next generation of artists, citizens, and innovators.
+Cornish College of the Arts has expanded and deepened the awards program for Cornish students, Seattle-area artists, and audiences with a public educational program, the production of videos on each Neddy finalist and winner, as well as opportunities for awardee-student engagement.

 See the application guidelines for more information on eligibility and award process.